Nathanduggan/student-scribble-app/README.md

 ##### My Notes:
-    - From the home screen the user will see the my Notes in the center of the screen after they have created at
+    - From the home screen the user will see the my Notes in the centre of the screen after they have created at
       If the user selects the note a drop down will display what message they made, if any of course.
       Above will display, the subject,